leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * Fixed:   Custom template images not being given their full effect code attributes

 = V2.0.76 - 02.24.2015 =
-* Fixed:   Compatibility checks for very old versions of NextGEN Pro
+* Fixed:   Compatibility checks for very old versions of NextGEN Pro plugin
 * Fixed:   Zero-byte downloads in WooCommerce and WPE-Commerce
 * Fixed:   Invalid URL being enqueued if a custom lightbox is selected with no URL provided
 * Fixed:   Restored a method to nggAdmin to fix compatibility with NextGen Public Uploader